I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 Love and Relationships

-If you meet and fall in love with a King of Wands, then you must be prepared to have your heart broken.
-Unless you are The One, he will treat you like all the others; giving you his undivided attention until the affair becomes stale.
-If however, there is ongoing passion and chemistry between you, then you will keep his interest indefinitely.
+If you meet and fall in love with a King of Wands, then you must be prepared to have your heartbroken.
+Unless you are The One, he will treat you like all the others, giving you his undivided attention until the affair becomes stale.
+If, however, there is ongoing passion and chemistry between you, you will keep his interest indefinitely.
 He does like his partners to surprise him; predictability is death to a relationship with this King.

 As a friend, you won't find better.
 He is fiercely protective of his friends, loves a good joke, but can be deadly serious when necessary.